3liz/lizmap-locales/DEV.md

 ### Adding a new language

 The language should be created into Transifex.
 When there are enough translated strings, you can download translated files with the script.
-See README.md web-client.
+See [web-client/README.md](./web-client/README.md).

 A new language code for web-client should be added into `web-client/module_list.sh` and `.tx/config`.